-The following is a guest post by Elizabeth Fergason, whose creative non fiction work “Soup Day” appeared in Issue 19 of Typehouse.
+The following is a guest post by Laura Desiano, whose poetry appeared in issue 17 of Typehouse Literary Magazine.

 In December 2019, my second child was born, a daughter who spent nine days in the NICU while her lungs caught up with the rest of her chunky 9 lbs 4 ounces.
 Thinking back at what, at the time, was the most stressful in my life, I now know how fortunate we really were.
 I knew my daughter would come home with no lasting health issues.
 Now with the Covid-19 pandemic, an American reckoning over racial injustice, corrupt government at every level, there is no end in sight.

 When the lockdown began, I was suddenly staring down the long barrel of life stuck inside with two small children.
 What’s worse, I was barely out of the fourth trimester, those early postpartum months when a mother is still very sleep-deprived and riding waves of emotions.
 How would I find the time and energy to keep up with what little writing I was already doing?
 The sad truth is, I stopped writing completely.

 In fact, this essay is one of the first things I’ve written in months.
 And it was two weeks late.
 I’m not trying to be clever either.
 It’s hard to write as a parent, and it’s an almost impossible task while caring for two children around the clock.
 At first I tried to jot down a few lines here and there in random notebooks and the backs of envelopes, whatever was handy.
 But soon even that ended as the needs of my family outweighed my creative time.
 Daily life overflowed with cooking, entertaining my children, and never-ending piles of dirty laundry and dishes.